thoughtspot/thoughtspot.github.io/_appliance/gcp/about-gcp.md

 Your database capacity will determine the number of instances you'll need and the instance network/storage requirements.
-In addition, you can go with multiple VMs based on your dataset size.
+In addition, you can go with multiple virtual machines (VMs) based on your dataset size.

 The security group setting of your ThoughtSpot instance on GCP is up to you.
 You can find more information about which ports to open in the [network ports